Ninox HTTP Calls

 end

-A GET request including an authorisation header
+A GET request with an authorization header

-let response := http("GET", "http://mytestservice.com/path", {
+let response := http("GET", "http://mytestservice.com/path",

 }, null);